-Last year's fee for each AP exam as established by the College Board was \$94 with an additional \$45 per exam late-testing fee.
-There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
-For schools participating in AP Capstone in 2019-20, there will be an additional fee for the class.
+District 86 charges \$100 per AP exam.
+There may be additional fees for late registration and/or testing.
+Additionally, there may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
+For schools participating in AP Capstone courses, there will be an additional fee for the class.

-\ Upon completion of World History Honors, students may take the World History AP exam
+^{} Upon completion of World History Honors, students may take the World History AP exam